Georgia, Arizona GOP officials to testify before Jan. 6 panel - NewsBreak

 The fourth Jan.
 6 hearing on Tuesday will focus on pressure put by President Donald Trump and his allies on state officials in Georgia, Arizona and elsewhere to overturn the 2020 presidential election results.

 The U.S. House hearing will include live testimony from Republican officials in those states, committee aides said Monday.
-It begins at 11 a.m.
-Mountain Time and will be streamed through the committee website.
+It begins at noon CST and will be streamed through the committee website.

 The pressure on state-level officials was part of a broader scheme Trump pursued to overturn his election loss, which eventually led to the attack on the U.S. Capitol, the committee argues.